shail-git/shail-git/README.md

 - ❓ Ask me about anything related to AI,  Data and Full Stack

-- ⚡ "There is no code faster than NO CODE"
+- ⚡ There is no code faster than "no code"

 <br/>